 The urinary system:

-Knowing the basics of how the urinary system normally works can help you understand the treatments for bladder exstrophy.
+Knowing the basics of how the urinary system usually works can help you understand the treatments for bladder exstrophy.

 Here are the parts of the urinary system and what they do: